 - 1. Carry out the approved development generally in accordance with the approved drawing(s) and/or document(s), and in accordance with: - a.
 The specifications, facts and circumstances as set out in the application submitted to Council; and - b.
 The following conditions of approval and the requirements of Council's Planning Scheme and the FNQROC Development Manual.

 Except where modified by these conditions of approval

 Timing of Effect

-2. The conditions of the Development Permit must be effected prior to the issue of a Compliance Certificate for the Plan of Survey, except where specified otherwise in these conditions of approval.
+2. The conditions of the Development Permit must be effected prior to the Commencement of Use, except where specified otherwise in these conditions of approval.